~Each day holds new magic~ ❤

 I think it’s hard for non depressed people and maybe even some depressed people to realize this.
 It’s ok to want and not get and then be temporarily devastated or angry or disappointed.
 It’s healthy to a certain point.

-After years of pain, numbness, and lifelessness, I realize this.
+After years of pain, numbness, and lifelessness, off and on, I realize this.
 I was stuck and stagnant.
 I was half dead.

-When I used to think I was going to die, I was usually either happy or indifferent.
+When I used to think I was going to die, I was sometimes either happy or indifferent.

 Seeing a speeding truck coming at me only provoked my concern for others, not myself.